 - Research has shown a strong connection between moderate drinking and lower risk of cardiovascular disease in general.
 And of coronary artery disease in particular.41

 - Epidemiologists made a study in seven European countries.
 Those who had a daily drink had a much better arterial elasticity than abstainers.
-This is a strong sign of heart health.
+That is a strong sign of heart health.
 They also had better pulse rates than abstainers.

 - Statisticians analyzed over 3,000 persons.
 Abstainers had a greater risk of high levels of CRP and IL-6 than moderate drinkers.
 Both are predictors of heart attack.48